 Clouds lifted long enough to enjoy a chilly but beautiful walk along the beach.

-The harbor light and the rising moon compete as the fog starts to lift at 10:30 p.m. at Whitefish Point.
+The harbor light and the rising moon are both visible as the fog starts to lift at 10:30 p.m. at Whitefish Point.
 On upper left, our solar-powered light on top of the flagpole is throwing light onto the photo